nikgraf/cryptography-benchmark/README.md

 # Cryptography Benchmark

-This repository contains a benchmark comparing the performance of various cryptographic libraries in Javascript.
+This repository contains a benchmark comparing the performance of cryptographic libraries in Javascript.

+Currently testing `@noble` and `libsodium-wrappers`.

 ## Development